Mariner's Run: A True Sea Dog

 Shiro Tomoe is a wreck across the board.
 His latest race on the planet Terulus shattered his vehicle, his body, and seemingly his ambitions.
 As he lies on the operating table, a purple-haired woman named Tomoe Miyagura barges in, climbs atop him, and jams an experimental engine into his heart.
 She’s a mad scientist with a proposition: she’ll build him into a high-velocity cyborg if he’ll aid her research.

 The two bond not so much over their common names but over the fact that they’re both out to win the planet’s next big race.
-She wants to blow up a troublesome terraformer, and he wants to surpass the legendary Loser King, a racer who apparently attained such great speeds that he vanished into a dimension beyond all time.
+She wants to blow up a troublesome terraformer the size of a small nation, and he wants to surpass the legendary Loser King, a racer who apparently attained such great speeds that he vanished into a dimension beyond all time.

 There’s precious little room for Tailenders to do much.
-Running under half an hour, it barely manages to introduce Tomoe (the Shiro guy) and Tomoe (the scientist) before dropping them into a vicious race, one where they're seeking not so much the finish line but rather the bizarre immortality of Loser King.
+Running under half an hour, it barely manages to introduce Tomoe (the Shiro guy) and Tomoe (the scientist) before dropping them into a vicious race, one where they're seeking not so much first place but rather the bizarre immortality of Loser King.
 Some supporting characters and fellow racers drop in and out, but there’s really room only for our two protagonists and Shiro’s similarly remodeled rival Goodspeed.
-Oh, and there’s a short clash with a rollerblading dinosaur who’d be straight out of a 1990 kids’ yogurt commercial if he wasn’t rendered in the weighty lines and comic-book style of Tailenders.
+Oh, and there’s a short clash with a rollerblading dinosaur who’d be straight out of a 1990 kids’ yogurt commercial if he wasn’t rendered in the weighty style of Tailenders.

 To be fair, Tailenders isn't entirely stuck on the surface.
 The world of Terulus is more than a raceway, as it's dominated by malfunctioning terraformers and moving cities that keep humanity constantly on edge.
-It’s technically science fiction, but Tailenders cares nothing for labcoat concepts of relativity and physics.
+It’s technically science fiction, but Tailenders is unshackled to perfect labcoat concepts of relativity and physics.
 Tomoe and Shiro and Goodspeed are all chasing a warped enlightenment in the form of Loser King, and their encounter with him, a scarred apparition stuck in a silent temporal purgatory, is fascinating and absurd.
 Like the Wachowskis’ Speed Racer film, Tailenders is a glitzy rush that’s primarily about the appeal of a glitzy rush, but here the stakes are higher and stranger.

 It would, of course, be more compelling if the characters could develop.
 Shiro’s just all about racing, so Tomoe is the only one who pushes things into interesting turf.
 Giving off the same scheming, callous energy as Haruko from FLCL, she has a playful curiosity more relatable than the competitive machismo of Shiro, Goodspeed, and other racers who only want to go fast.
 There’s a mere hint of romantic tension between her and Shiro, and yet it’s another piece of Tailenders that made me want more.